opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 You may link Twilio with your form by following the steps below.

-### You will need to follow the 5 steps shared below and share the information with the Form team towards the end.
+### You will need to follow the 5 steps shared below and share the information with the FormSG team towards the end.

 1. Account SID
 2. Set up a Standard API Key